BuckedUp-DasLabs/upcells-code/README.md

   if(isLP)
     urlParams.set("utm_source","")

+  const country = "ca" //if us erase this line.

   const productsID = [999,935]; //ID of each the product const isFinalPage = {999: false, 935: true};
   const buyButtonsIds = [["#element-35"],["#element-37"]]; //IDs of each button of each product(in the order put in productID).